Why and How: Controlling the Natural Light in Nature Photography

 - Light determines colors.

-When I created a nature photograph, I strive always to control these 3 elements in order:
+When I create a nature photograph, I strive to always control these three elements in the following order:

 - The décor.